On this site:

 Recently, I saw an Elektorscope on an Internet auction site.
 The person selling it hadn't built it himself but the device had been given to him by the original owner.
 He showed me the CRT had a trace with showing some kind of distorted square wave.
 Maybe the signal of the two-channel adapter (what else could the signal be?).
 He couldn't measure anything with it.
 We reached an agreement and I took home quite a heavy scope.

-My Electorscope has a largish (12 ) crt and looked like the original builder has done his best to make a good looking instrument.
-Though I don't share his taste for grey paint with sand sprayed all over.
+My Electorscope has a largish (12 cm) crt and looks like the original builder has done his best to make an impression.
+I don't share his taste for grey paint with sand sprayed all over though.
 This might have been an attempt to imitate wrinkle finish as used on old professional measuring equipment.

 At home, I removed the lid of the case to take a look inside.
-The case is constructed from aluminium U and L profiles and flat sheet aluminium, sawn to size and bolted together.
-A good way to construct an equipment case to size, if you don't have the means to ply aluminium sheet.
+The frame is constructed from aluminium U and L profiles and flat sheet aluminium, cut to size and bolted together.
+This is a simple but effective construction, if you don't have the means to ply aluminium sheet.

-The large CRT is mounted within a magnetic shield.
-I cannot see what type it is.
+The large CRT is surrounded by a magnetic (mu metal) shield.
+I cannot see what type the CRT is.

 The constructor has devised some special solutions to mount the CRT.